Choosing between Azure SQL, SQL Managed instance or SQL Server

-Microsoft offers three distinct SQL offerings and choosing between them is not always easy.
+Microsoft provides three distinct SQL offerings within Azure, each with its own strengths and features.
+Let's delve deeper into these options.
 In this article, we will tell you more about:

 1. The possible options;